 Jim: --the cultural problem that we have today.
 Some people can take happiness to an unhealthy extreme, an unbiblical extreme.
 And basically, they say in their minds, “If I’m not happy, this marriage is a failure and I gotta find a way out.”
 Speak to the person that’s not in that happy marriage right now.
 They’re in that rut.
 How can I go home today and think differently about my spouse?

 Shaunti: Well, one of the most important things honestly does come out of that great passage in Philippians, right?
-And this is actually one of the other secrets.
-There were 12 of these habits that I identified of what these couples were doin' differently, the happiest couples.
-And one of 'em was basically, they learned how to talk themselves out of being upset--
+Because one … and this is actually one of the other secrets.
+There were 12 of these habits that I identified of what these couples were doin’ differently, the happiest couples.
+And one of ‘em was basically, they learned how to talk themselves out of being upset--

 Shaunti: --or being mad or having this weird, you know, icky feeling towards their spouse.